This section of Ch. 4 will cover the following topics:

 There are many good reasons for losing weight. → Many reasons for losing weight are good.

 It is better to lose weight slowly. → Losing weight slowly is best.

-Beginning with a vague pronoun that doesn’t refer to anything specific creates confusion for a reader.
+Beginning with a vague pronoun that doesn’t refer to anything specific creates confusion.